microsoft/vscode-languageserver-protocol-foldingprovider/protocol.foldingProvider.md

 	startLine: number;

 	/**
-	 * The zero-based character from where the folded range starts.
+	 * The zero-based character offset from where the folded range starts.
 If not defined, defaults to the length of the start line.
 	 */
-	startColumn?: number;
+	startCharacter?: number;

 	/**
-	 * The line number (0-based) where the foled range ends.
+	 * The zero-based line number where the folded range ends.
 	 */
 	endLine: number;

 	/**
-	 * The  zero-based character before the folded range ends.
+	 * The zero-based character offset before the folded range ends.
 If not defined, defaults to the length of the end line.
 	 */
-	endColumn?: number;
+	endCharacter?: number;

 	/**
-	 * The type of folding range.
+	 * Describes the kind of the folding range such as `comment' or 'region'.
+The kind
+	 * is used to categorize folding ranges and used by commands like 'Fold all comments'.
+See
+	 * [FoldingRangeKind](#FoldingRangeKind) for an enumeration of standardized kinds.
 	 */
-	type?: FoldingRangeType | string;
+	kind?: string;
 }
 ```
 * error: code and message set in case an exception happens during the 'textDocument/foldingRanges' request